symbol/symbol-docs/source/guides/network/running-a-secure-symbol-node.rst

 Running a Secure Symbol node
 ############################

 The :doc:`running-a-symbol-node` guide explains how to easily **create a node using Symbol Bootstrap**.
-In that guide, a single machine is used throughout the whole process, meaning that private keys are generated in a machine connected to the Internet.
-If you need a **hardened level of security** you can follow this guide instead, at the cost of a bit more involved setup.
+In that guide, the setup process is conducted on the same machine that will host the node, meaning that private keys are generated on a machine connected to the Internet.
+If you need a **hardened level of security** you can follow this guide instead, at the cost of a more involved setup process.

-The summary of it is that the ``symbol-bootstrap start`` command is split into a ``config`` phase run offline, which generates an encrypted configuration, and then the rest of the ``start`` command is run in the destination online machine that will host the node.
+The **summary** of it is that the ``symbol-bootstrap start`` command is split into a ``config`` phase run offline, which generates a configuration folder, and the rest of the ``start`` command is then run on the destination online machine that will host the node. **The main account's private key never leaves the offline machine**.

 .. list-table::
    :header-rows: 1